Florida’s Second DCA Limits Plain Smell Cannabis Search Doctrine

 CERTIFIED QUESTION OF GREAT PUBLIC IMPORTANCE “Does the plain smell doctrine continue to apply to establish probable cause based only on the odor of cannabis?”

 This certified question sets the stage for the Florida Supreme Court to provide definitive statewide guidance on the issue.
-Until then, the Williams ruling is binding in the Second DCA’s jurisdiction—which includes Tampa, Hillsborough County, and surrounding areas.
+Until then, the Williams ruling is binding in the Second DCA’s jurisdiction—which includes Hillsborough, Pinellas, Pasco, Manatee, Sarasota, and DeSoto Counties.
+The Brancato Law Firm serves clients in Hillsborough, Pinellas, and Pasco Counties, where these rulings directly apply.

 Before and After Williams: What Changed